-Definitely talking to me.
+Definitely talking to me, I thought.
 Ugh.
-I raised myself up and then began the climb down the back side of the building.
+I raised myself up and then began the climb down the backside of the building.
 "Thanks," I said.
 He seemed harmless enough.

 As I climbed Zef continued.
 "So, uh, what are you doing on the island?"

-"I'd rather not say."
+"I'd rather not say," I said.
 I dropped to the ground and dusted the dirt off of my Human-style clothes.
 He was a small man, with a long white pointed beard that curled a bit at the end.
 His clothes were colorful with purples and yellows, though less colorful than the rest of the Gnomish troops that I'd seen in the colony.
-His old wrinkled face left laugh lines at the corners of his eyes even when he wasn't smiling, which seemed to not be very often.
+His old wrinkled face left laugh lines at the corners of his eyes even when he wasn't smiling, which didn't seem to be often.

 "Oh, uh right.
 Well, I don't quite have a search party to work with, and I had a hunch that you might not either.
 What do you say?
 Want to join forces?"
-He said the words with a touch of excitement.
+He spoke with a touch of excitement.

-I pulled my head back, one eyebrow raised as I thought.
+I pulled my head back, one eyebrow raised as I thought to myself.
 It had to be a joke.
 The Gnomes love pranks, don't they?
 If they can't attack me physically at least they can poke me until I snap.
 "Ha ha.
 Good one."
 I said, with a healthy serving of sarcasm.
 I turned to walk away.

 "No. Miss.
 You misunderstand me.
 No tricks.
 The other Gnomes don't want me on their team.
 I'm too old."
-He lifted the tip of his beard with two fingers as he said it.
-"I just want to help, and I think you probably do too."
+He lifted the tip of his beard with two fingers as he spoke.
+"I want to help, and I think you probably do too."

 "Why would you work with a Treek?"
 I said over my shoulder.
 I spat the words with more intensity than I intended.